-Two of the permits types relate to working on protected vegetation located on private property.
+Two of the permit types relate to working on protected vegetation located on private property.
 These permits are suited to either one-off tasks, or long-term management of protected vegetation.

 Suitable for one-off tasks that may interfere with protected vegetation.
-This could include one-off pruning or removal of an individual tree, or undertaking larger scale vegetation clearing.
+This could include one-off pruning or removal of an individual tree, undertaking construction works adjacent to or underneath the canopy of protected vegetation or undertaking larger scale vegetation clearing.

 If you are planning routine management and maintenance of protected vegetation applying for a long-term permit may be more suitable.
 These permits relate to work involving ongoing maintenance or hazard management of vegetation.
 Because long-term permits may be valid for up to 10 years, a protected vegetation management plan will be required to support an application.

 The third permit type relates to carrying out minor pruning on Council street trees.
 Find out more about applying for a permit to carry out minor street tree pruning.

 As living organisms, all trees go through a natural cycle of germination, growth, maturity, decline and death.

 Council will only remove a tree as a last resort.
 Council may remove a tree for the following reasons.

 - It poses a public safety or significant risk to property.

 - It is in poor health which Council cannot remedy.